 - 1. Tell the students, "Now that we have all this data, we need to analyze the data so we can figure out an answer to the guiding question." - 2.
-If possible, project an image of the "Analyze Your Data" section for this investigation on a screen or board using a document camera (or take a picture of it and project the picture on a screen or board).
-Point to the section and tell the students, "You can create a couple of graphs as a way to analyze your data.
-You can make your graphs in this section." - 3.
-Ask the students, "What information do we need to include in these graphs?" - 4.
+If possible, project an image of the "Analyze Your Data" text and box for this investigation on a screen or board using a document camera (or take a picture of it and project the picture on a screen or board).
+Point to the box and tell the students, "You can create a table or a graph as a way to analyze your data.
+You can make your table or graph in this box."

+- 3. Ask the students, "What information do we need to include in a table or graph?" - 4.
 Tell the students, "Please take a few minutes to discuss this question with your group, and be ready to share." - 5.
 Give the students five minutes to discuss. - 6.
 Ask two or three different groups to share their answers.
 Be sure to highlight or write down any important ideas on the board so students can refer to them later. - 7.
-Tell the students, "I am now going to give you and the other members of your group about 10 minutes to create your graphs."
-If the students are having trouble making a graph, you can take a few minutes to provide a mini-lesson about how to create a graph from a bunch of observations or measurements (this strategy is called just-in-time instruction because it is offered only when students get stuck).
+Tell the students, "I am now going to give you and the other members of your group about 10 minutes to create a table or graph."
+If the students are having trouble making a table or graph, you can take a few minutes to provide a mini-lesson about how to create a table or graph from a bunch of observations or measurements (this strategy is called just-in-time instruction because it is offered only when students get stuck).